Stefan-Olt/MISRC/misrc_extract/README.md

 * Run tool without arguments to see options

 ## Version History

+* 0.3.1
+    * Fix: incorrect align could lead to crash (fix by namazso)

 * 0.3
     * New: allow extraction of data from single channel capture